gyeongminsu/gyeongminsu/README.md

 I am currently focusing my attention on the development of Artificial Intelligence models, including Natural Language Processing, Generative model and Multi-modal.

-As part of that, I am currently working at NLP Lab advised by Prof. Kyungjae Lee in University of Seoul.
+As part of that, I am currently working at [Natural Language Computing Lab](https://nlc-uos.github.io/) advised by Prof. Kyungjae Lee in University of Seoul.

 and i did an undergraduate internship at [the Intelligent Big Data Lab of the Urban Big Data Convergence Department](https://intelligent-big-data-lab.notion.site/).
 February 2024 ~ May 2024.